Parents of RBL Artists:

 Class Dates / The Big Show

-The April May session of RBL classes starts the week of April 2, beginning on Monday and then each day through Saturday.
+September / October session of classes and events starts the week of September 24, beginning on Monday and then each day through Sunday.
+Video Bing Bong is on Tuesdays from 4:15 - 6:15.
 Class dates are always posted here if you need a reminder during the session.

 Where is Rock Band Land?

 Rock Band Land has moved!

 We are now located inside Castle Bing Bong 400-E Treat Avenue.
 The castle is hidden from the street, it’s a secret for your rockers to discover.
 To throw spies from other kingdoms off our trail we have hung a sign for a fake business out front.
 You’ll know it’s us when you see it.

 Though we have a variety of creative classes and are open 7 days a week, our Video Bing Bing class is on Tuesdays from 4:15 - 6:15.